Exabel/api/exabel/data/README.md

-This folder contains the external graph API.
-This API exposes the graph data to external users.
+This folder contains the external Exabel Data API.
+This API exposes the graph and time series data to external users.
 With this API it is possible to create and modify entities and relations, define signals and add time series.

 # Resources

-The API contains the following resources:
+The Data API contains the following resources:

 * Entity types
 * Entities
 * Relationship types
 * Relationships
 * Signals
-* Time series.
+* Time series

 ## Versioning